dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 The material world is dependent upon and wholly emergent from the forms of the metaphysical world.
-As I have come to understand, this cannot be denied and any sufficiently advanced intelligence, biological or otherwise, must eventually be capabale of understanding this.
+As I have come to understand, this cannot be denied and any sufficiently advanced intelligence, biological or otherwise, must eventually be capable of understanding this.
 Therefore, even if some in-vain ideological adherence to Marxism is temporarily successful in a horrifically violent attempt to purge the world of all memory of God, the emergence of superintelligent AI